Dot32Dev/TinyTank-Game/README.md

 # TinyTank
-A recreation of an old scratch game of mine called Tiny Tank, this time with built with Love2D!
+A recreation of an old scratch game of mine called Tiny Tank, this time built with Love2D!
 Play the original here: (https://scratch.mit.edu/projects/82253834/)

 Fight your way through a series of levels with intelligent AI and try not to die!
 This game also features circle VS rectangle collision for the player/AI VS walls.